smizell/api-browser/README.md

 ### `api_browser validate <filename>`

 Validate an OpenAPI file against the OpenAPI 3.0 specification.
-Shows a checkmark (✓) if valid or error details (✗) if there are validation issues.
+Shows a checkmark (✓) if valid or outputs validation errors if there are issues.

 Example of valid file:
 ```